 Excess Weight Calculator

-Calculate how much excess weight you're carrying compared to your ideal weight based on height, gender, age, and body frame size.
+Calculate how much excess weight you're carrying compared to your ideal weight based on height, age, and gender.
+This tool helps you understand your weight status and set realistic health goals.

 How to Use This Calculator

-6. Click Calculate to see your excess weight results
+5. Click Calculate to see your excess weight and ideal weight range

 Formula Used